 When cooking with saffron stigma threads, steep saffron threads in the heated liquid your recipe calls for, like water or vinegar (source).
 More flavor comes out of the threads the longer they steep in hot water (source).
-You can also use the steeped threads in your recipe or let them dry again for future use (source).
-If you plan to use the threads in the recipe, you will need to ground saffron threads (source).

 How to tell if Saffron is Authentic?

 Because top quality saffron powder is so pricey, some saffron powders on the market aren’t pure saffron powder and lesser quality saffron.

 If your saffron powder tastes like plastic or metallic, it may not be pure (source).

 Highest quality saffron threads will turn the water a beautiful golden color when steeped (source).